Greek yogurt maker Ellenos aims higher after $18M infusion

 The company has grown from four people — the Kleins, Apostolopoulos and his son, Alex — to 105 employees now.

-The investment, brokered by Seatle investment bank Meridian Capital, gives Monogram a minority ownership stake in the business.
+The investment, brokered by Seattle investment bank Meridian Capital, gives Monogram a minority ownership stake in the business.
 The funding will help pay down debt related to the new factory, finance the planned expansion and hire more staff, Klein said.

 Apostolopoulos said he’s looking forward to getting back to refining his family’s yogurt recipe and processes.